Betatakin

 Migration routes followed by the

 Tsegi Canyon may have been better for the people early on in the drought because each of the pueblos built in plenty of grain storage space as they were being built.
-Eventually, though, it got to be too much and some of the remaining people migrated to either the Hopi mesas or down the Colorado River to Havasupai.
+However, as the drought wore on, more and more people entered the area looking for food and things got rough.
+Eventually, it got to be too much and many of the remaining people migrated to either the Hopi mesas or down the Colorado River to Havasupai.

-Looking down on the sandstone alcove Betatakin is hidden in
+Looking down on the sandstone alcove where Betatakin is hidden

 Looking down on Betatakin from the canyon rim